khiron/qubitrix/README.md

 Semicolon (;), Triangle or L2 - hold the current piece

-Esc or touch pad click - pause/unpause the game
+Esc or touch pad click - pause/unpause the game, quit game on pause menu alongside Shift/L1

+On the Game Over screen, holding Shift/L1 will show the final grid, which you can still rotate your view of.